Judge dismisses charge against U.S. teen Rittenhouse for possessing rifle - NewsBreak

 Judge dismisses charge against U.S. teen Rittenhouse for possessing rifle

-KENOSHA, Wis, Nov 15 (Reuters) - A Wisconsin judge in the murder trial of Kyle Rittenhouse on Monday dismissed a misdemeanor charge against the U.S. teenager for illegally possessing the AR-15-style rifle he used to shoot three people, killing two, in what he says was self defense.
+KENOSHA, Wis (Reuters) – A Wisconsin judge in the murder trial of Kyle Rittenhouse on Monday dismissed...www.shorenewsnetwork.com

-In dismissing the charge, Judge Bruce Schroeder say the law on possession was unclear.
-Rittenhouse was 17 at the time of the shootings.
+KENOSHA, Wis (Reuters) – A Wisconsin judge in the murder trial of Kyle Rittenhouse on Monday dismissed...www.shorenewsnetwork.com